-Where a child has been absent from school for a period of more than 20 school days, and where the absence was unauthorised and both the school and LA have been unable to contact the parents, the school may remove the child from the school roll.
-The school will notify the local authority when such action is taken and contact the Missing in Education team.
+Where a child has been absent from school for a period of more than 20 school days, and where the absence was unauthorised and both the school and LA have been unable to contact the parents, they become an unverified leaver and we inform LBN Children Missing in Education Team.
 The school will take disciplinary action against any pupils who are discovered to be persistently truanting and parents or carers will be contacted to discuss possible reasons and school support systems that could help or a referral to Early Help.
 The school may take further action against the parents, including referral to the local authority to begin criminal proceedings against the parents.